 Preschoolers at "I Spy Corner"

-Bring the kids and enjoy a Nature Scavenger hunt, Learn the Trails, Hands-on Animal Exhibits, I-Spy Bird corner, a great Food Truck, Music, Meet Honey bees & Amphibians, build Fairy Houses.
+Bring the kids and enjoy a Nature Scavenger hunt, Learn the Trails, Hands-on Animal Exhibits from Animal Embassy, I-Spy Bird corner, a great Food Truck, Music and Fairy houses,

 FIFTY ACRES OF NATURE PRESERVE FUN